fluxcd/flux/site/standalone/setup.md

 When using Kubernetes, this key is stored as a Kubernetes secret.
 You can restart `flux` and it will continue to use the same key.

+## Add an SSH deploy key to the repository

+Flux connects to the repository using an SSH key.

+***The SSH key must be configured to have R/W access to the repository***.

+You have two options:

+### 1. Allow flux to generate a key for you.

+If you don't specify a key to use, Flux will create one for you.
+Obtain the public key through fluxctl:

 ### 2. Specify a key to use